 The Role of Spirituality In Chronic Pain Management

 Chronic pain is often misunderstood and untreated.
-In addition to the biopsychosocial impact of chronic pain, a spiritual crisis frequently accompanies the condition.
-This is a body mind spirit problem that needs a multifaceted solution including addressing the spiritual component of pain.
+In addition to the biological, psychological, and social impacts of chronic pain, a spiritual crisis frequently accompanies the condition.
+This is a body mind-spirit problem that needs a multifaceted solution including addressing the spiritual component of pain.
 Spiritual healing needs to be an effective complementary and alternative approach.

 At A Healing Place we incorporate a strong spiritual component to our treatment programs.
 We believe people need to work on all areas of their lives: (1) Biological; (2) Psychological; (3) Social; and (4) Spiritual.
 We see Spirituality as the glue the bonds the other three areas together.

 We know that many people have found spiritual interventions like the traditions of prayer and meditation to contribute to the easing of their suffering.
 Unfortunately, in our fast-paced world and our secular treatment modality, the spiritual component of chronic pain management does not get enough attention.

 Another problem that blocks implementing spirituality into a chronic pain management plan is many people confusing religion with spirituality.
 Although the terms religion and spirituality are sometimes seen as the same, they are actually separate concepts.
 Religion is an organized faith system grounded in institutional standards, practices, and core beliefs.
 On the other hand spirituality is grounded in personal beliefs and practices that can be experienced with or without a formal religion.

 So what is spirituality?
 Let’s look at some different definitions.

 Miriam Webster Online Dictionary states: 1. something that in ecclesiastical law belongs to the church or to a cleric as such; 2. clergy; 3. sensitivity or attachment to religious values 4. the quality or state of being spiritual.